Cross-country skiing at the 1994 Winter Olympics – Women's 10 kilometre freestyle pursuit

 The women's 10 kilometre freestyle pursuit cross-country skiing competition at the 1994 Winter Olympics in Lillehammer, Norway, was held on 17 February at Birkebeineren Ski Stadium in Lillehammer.
-The Italian Stefania Belmondo was the 1993 World champion and Russian Lyubov Yegorova (then representing the Unified Team) was the defending champion from the 1992 Olympics in Albertville, France.

 Each skier started based on the results from the 5 km classical event, skiing the entire 10 kilometre course after the first-to-finish principle.
-Lyubov Yegorova of Russia started first in the race with a gap of 19.5 seconds to Manuela Di Centa of Italy.
-Yegorova held on to her lead and won over Di Centa with 7.8 seconds; her second consecutive olympic gold medal in the pursuit event.
+Lyubov Yegorova of Russia started first in the race with a gap of 20 seconds over Manuela Di Centa of Italy.
+Yegorova held on to her lead and defeated Di Centa by 7.8 seconds; her second consecutive olympic gold medal in the pursuit event.

+Background

+At the previous Olympics, Lyubov Yegorova (then representing the Unified Team) won the gold medal.
+The silver medalist, Stefania Belmondo, qualified for the event.
+The bronze medalist, Yelena Välbe, qualified for the event but was not selected to compete in the 5km race.
+Yegorova and Välbe were tied for the overall lead in the World Cup standings prior to the Olympics.
+Belmondo was the 1993 world champion.